Dealing With The Insurance Company After a Car Accident

 Attorney John Williams is known for being an aggressive advocate for the injured and someone who always puts his clients’ needs first.
 John treats clients like family and will fight for you throughout the whole process, even if that means taking your case to court and filing a personal injury lawsuit.
 He has the knowledge and experience to get a positive outcome in your case and will leave no stone unturned to get you the compensation you need and deserve.

-Located on Canal Street, The Law Offices of John S. Williams serves clients in New Orleans and offers legal representation on a contingency fee basis.
+The Law Offices of John S. Williams serves clients in New Orleans and offers legal representation on a contingency fee basis.
 That means you pay nothing unless we win your case.
 Contact us today to find out more.